 Name Title

 Lopez, Alina Principal

 Mesa, Jessica Assistant Principal

-Oldacre, Greg Teacher, K-12

 Prieto, Jose Administrative Support

 Morfa, Caridad Teacher, K-12

-Tomas, Israel Teacher, K-12

 Andrade, Carolyn Teacher, K-12

 Steele, Laura Instructional Coach

+Berry, Lakisha Instructional Coach

-- 1. Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making. - Alina Lopez (Principal)- will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI. - Jessica Mesa (Assistant Principal)- will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI. - Armando Delgado monitors and communicates data gathered from district assessments, FAIR, Interim's and school based assessments.
+- 1. Describe the roles and responsibilities of the members, including how they serve as instructional leaders and practice shared decision making. - Alina Lopez (Principal)- will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI. - Jessica Mesa (Assistant Principal)- will provide support and ensure all resources will be allocated appropriately, ensure proper implementation of interventions, provide professional development, observe and assess school staff and communicate with stakeholders plans and activities regarding RTI. - Lakisha Berry- monitors and communicates data gathered from district assessments, FAIR, Interim's and school based assessments.
 Oversee and coordinate all the intervention programs.
 Provides support in guiding classroom instruction, assists with analyzing data, and identifies appropriate evidence-based intervention strategies. - Laura Steele (Curriculum Coach) monitors and communicates data gathered from district assessments, FAIR, Interim's and school based assessments.
 Oversee and coordinate all the intervention programs.
-Provides support in guiding classroom instruction, assists with analyzing data, and identifies appropriate evidence-based intervention strategies. - Carolyn Andrade Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - Gregory Oldacre (Science Department Head)- Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - Caridad Morfa- Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - Israel Tomas (Social Studies Department Chair)- Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - 2.
+Provides support in guiding classroom instruction, assists with analyzing data, and identifies appropriate evidence-based intervention strategies. - Carolyn Andrade Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - Caridad Morfa- Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - Armando Delgado (Social Studies Department Chair)- Provides information about core instruction, participates in student data collection, delivers instruction/intervention, collaborates with other staff to implement curriculum and intervention when needed. - 2.
 Describe the process through which school leadership identifies and aligns all available resources (e.g., personnel, instructional, curricular) in order to meet the needs of all students and maximize desired student outcomes.
 Include the methodology for coordinating and supplementing federal, state and local funds, services and programs.
 Provide the person(s) responsible, frequency of meetings, how an inventory of resources is maintained and any problem-solving activities used to determine how to apply resources for the highest impact.